rpalcolea/grails-redis-session/README.md

 ## Description

-This plugin lets you store HTTP session data in a mongodb using [Database Session Plugin](http://grails.org/plugin/database-session).
+This plugin lets you store HTTP session data in a redis store using [Database Session Plugin](http://grails.org/plugin/database-session).

 ## Artifacts